Casey Hayward: Professional career

+Pre-draft

 On January 9, 2012, it was announced that Hayward had accepted his invitation to play in the 2012 Senior Bowl.
 On January 28, 2012, he made a pass deflection and intercepted a pass by Michigan State quarterback Kirk Cousins as part of Washington Redskins' head coach Mike Shanahan's South team that lost 23–13 to the North.
 Hayward was one of 59 collegiate defensive backs to attend the NFL Scouting Combine in Indianapolis, Indiana.
 He completed all of the combine drills, finishing tied for tenth in the bench press among his position group and 25th in the 40-yard dash.
 On March 23, 2012, Hayward attended Vanderbilt's pro day, but opted to stand on his combine numbers and only performed positional drills.
 Scouts praised his intelligence and instincts as well as his ability to recognize routes.
 They also stated that he was a good tackler with good footwork and durability.
 At the conclusion of the pre-draft process, Hayward was projected to be a second or third round pick by NFL draft experts and analysts.
 He was ranked the fourth best cornerback prospect by NFL analyst Mike Mayock, was ranked the ninth best cornerback by NFLDraftScout.com, and was ranked the 12th best cornerback by NFL analyst Gil Brandt.

 Green Bay Packers

+The Green Bay Packers selected Hayward in the second round (62nd overall) of the 2012 NFL draft.
+The Green Bay Packers had to orchestrate a trade with the New England Patriots in order to acquire the 62nd overall pick used to draft Hayward and agreed to exchange their 2012 third (90th overall) and fifth round picks (163rd overall).
+He was the fifth cornerback selected in 2012 and Vanderbilt's highest defensive back drafted since Fred Vinson in 1999.

 2012

-The Green Bay Packers selected Hayward in the second round (62nd overall) of the 2012 NFL Draft.
-He was the fifth cornerback selected in 2012 and Vanderbilt's highest defensive back drafted since Fred Vinson in 1999.

-On May 11, 2012, the Green Bay Packers signed Hayward to a four-year, $3.30 million contract that includes $1.03 million guaranteed and a $847,208 signing bonus.
+On May 11, 2012, the Green Bay Packers signed Hayward to a four–year, $3.30 million contract that includes $1.03 million guaranteed and an initial signing bonus of $847,208.